ohnorobo/3d-tangram-solver/readme.txt

-I'm trying to write a solver for a puzzle a firend gave me
+I'm trying to write a solver for a puzzle a friend gave me

 It's a triangular case with hexagonal pieces, three pieces high